TheJoboReal/Noter/Data Kommunikation/Noter/Data Links Layers/Data Link Control DLC/Character-oriented framing.md

 characters.
 We can generally say that the trend is moving away from the character- oriented framing and in the direction of the bit-oriented framing.

+#### What is the difference between a bit-oriented and byte-oriented protocol?
+Both define how the data of a frame is structured.
+Bit-oriented protocols structure the data as a bit-stream of either fixed or variable length.
+Byte-oriented protocols structure frames in byte-sized sections.